WintanaT/alx-pre_course/0x02-git/README.md

 # alx-pre_course
 I'm now a ALX Student, this is my first repository as a full-stack engineer

-## On my computer, I opened a terminal and did the following:
+## On my computer, I opened a terminal and did the following

 * And then i Navigated to my **home directory**.
 * next i Created a directory which says *alx-pre_course*.